-The Manor House is not currently being rented out because of several maintenance and construction projects, we hope that it will be available again in early 2022 but reservations will not be accepted until these projects are completed.
+The Manor House is currently unavailable due to several ongoing maintenance and construction projects.
+Reopening is anticipated in the fall of 2022, but reservations will not be accepted until these projects are completed.
 We sincerely apologize for the inconvenience.
-2022 rental rates will be updated In December 2021.
+Rental rates will be updated for 2022 prior to reopening of the building.

 - No pets permitted in building